Unheard of clauses of NAB-Broadsheet agreement

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB), while signing the agreement with the Broadsheet LLC in June 2000, had foregone the right of appeal in case of an adverse decision in arbitration, writes Tariq Butt.
+ISLAMABAD: The National Accountability Bureau (NAB), while signing the agreement with the Broadsheet LLC in June 2000, had foregone the right of appeal in case of an adverse decision in arbitration.

 Notably, although the agreement was signed in Pakistan, its clause 6.1 says it shall be governed by the laws of the Isle of Man and in case there being no conflict in accordance with the laws of Pakistan, provided that in respect of the provisions for “compensation” (para 4), the laws of the State of Colorado and the United States of America shall apply.